 The culture in medicine has become so bad that depression is rampant and suicide rates have increased.
 I think a big problem is that we aren’t taught self-care; we aren’t told that its ok to take a break; we aren’t reminded that the hospital will survive without us; that we shouldn’t be guilty for taking time for ourselves and putting ourselves first.

-Travel can make you a better doctor by helping you decompress.
+Travel can make you a better doctor by helping you decompress and destress.
 It can help you regain focus and remind you of why you do what you do.
 And it’s not just about being somewhere different physically; but sometimes seeing how some parts of the world are–poor, not as clean, fewer opportunities for its citizens–can put into perspective everything you DO have and give you a whole new sense of appreciation for your own life.

 Then once you’re home, you’re well-rested, clear-headed, refreshed and motivated because you will have a fresh reminder of all the positives in your life, of why you chose your field and what you hope to accomplish within it.